KingArthurZ3/fashion-mnist/README.md

 ![cost-function](https://github.com/KingArthurZ3/fashion-mnist/blob/master/resources/costs.png "cost_function")

-Finally, as shown by my cost function, my model correctly classifies these clothing types with approximately an 89.35% accuracy, not state-of-the-art, but definitely passable for my purposes.
+Finally, as shown by my cost function, my model correctly classifies these clothing types with approximately an **89.35% accuracy**, not state-of-the-art, but definitely passable for my purposes.